-3. Student conduct records are maintained within the College and are part of any student's educational records for purpose of FERPA (http://barnard.edu/general-counsel/policiesandprocedures/FERPA-policy).
-Disciplinary action shall become part of the student's disciplinary record.
-Cases involving the imposition of sanctions other than residence hall explusion, College suspension, College expulsion or revocation or withholding of a degree shall be purged from the student's disciplinary record no sooner than seven (7) years after graduation or final disposition of hte case (whichever is later).
+3. Student conduct records are maintained within the College and are part of any student’s educational records for purpose of FERPA (http://barnard.edu/general-counsel/policiesandprocedures/FERPA-policy ).
+Disciplinary action shall become part of the student’s disciplinary record.
+Cases involving the imposition of sanctions other than residence hall expulsion, College suspension, College expulsion or revocation or withholding of a degree shall be purged from the student’s disciplinary record no sooner than seven (7) years after graduation or final disposition of the case (whichever is later).

-A disciplinary record may be shared with campus administartors for educational purposes.
+A disciplinary record may be shared with campus administrators for educational purposes.
 Disciplinary outcome may be shared with employers or other schools, as allowed by FERPA, a student release of FERPA or other request of the student.
-A student may contact the Community Conduct Director to inquire about any existing disciplinary record.
+A student may contact the Associate Dean for Equity to inquire about any existing disciplinary record.

 4. Not all policy violations are viewed equally.
 Sanctioning is progressive during the time of being a student.
 This means that, if applicable, prior conduct history will be taken into account for sanction(s) issued in response to future violations.